DucVinhDang/DVAlertViewController/README.md

 * subTitle: Your alert's subtitle.
 * duration: Time to display your alert.
 * cancelButtonTitle: The title of your cancel button.
-* otherButtonTitles: There is one title for each button, if you want more buttons, insert the button'titles to this array.
+* otherButtonTitles: There is one title for each button, if you want more buttons, insert the button's titles to this array.
 * animate: The animation of the alert, if you want it, write true, conversely, write false.

 ## Customizing your alert